-The Secretary will advise the hirer of the fees, bonds and deposits required, provide the applicant with the Council Facility Booking Form including Terms and Conditions and enter the relevant information into the Booking Diary.
+The Secretary will advise the hirer of the fees, bonds and deposits required, provide the applicant with the \$355 Community Committee Venue and Booking Application Form including Terms and Conditions and enter the relevant information into the Booking Diary.

 The Secretary is to advise potential hirers that fees and charges are subject to change each financial year.
-Fees charged are to be those applicable for the time the function actually takes place and not when the venue is booked (eg If a booking is made in March for an event in August - if the fees increase in July the new increased fee is to be charged).
-To secure the booking, a deposit will be paid to Council.
-The balance of the hire cost is to be paid 14 days prior to the Function.
+Fees charged are to be those applicable for the time the function actually takes place and not when the venue is booked (e.g., If a booking is made in March for an event in August - if the fees increase in July the new increased fee is to be charged).